autumoswitzerland/install-zulu/README.md

 2. Adjust the variables as required.

-3. Include the source/read of the environment file `java.env`
+3. Insert the sourcing/reading of the environment file `java.env`
-	into your script.
+	that is created into your script.